Auto Insurance for Teenagers (Rates, Best Companies, & More)

-If you want to shop for rates right away, simply enter your ZIP code or keep on scrolling to learn more.
+You can also begin to shop for the best rates for your teenage driver right away.
+Simply enter your ZIP code in our free auto insurance comparison tool, or keep on scrolling to learn more.

-So if you’re getting ready to purchase car insurance for your teen, one of the most immediate questions is — how much does it cost?
+So if you’re getting ready to purchase auto insurance for your teen, one of the most immediate questions is — how much does it cost?

-Here are car insurance average costs for teenagers based on the cheapest payment options for teens 16-19 from Progressive.
+Here are auto insurance average costs for teenagers based on the cheapest payment options for teens 16-19 from Progressive.

 |Demographics||Average Monthly Rates – Low||Average Monthly Rates – High|